sbhrwl/aws/1.Basics/3.Projects/MyTodoList/README.md

   - App users can directly access AWS resources this way.
   - Pattern can be applied to DynamoDB, Lambda…
 - Caching the reads on DynamoDB using DAX
+  - Amazon DynamoDB Accelerator (DAX)
+    - DAX is a fully managed, highly available caching service built for Amazon DynamoDB.
+    - DAX delivers up to a 10 times performance improvement
 - Caching the REST requests at the API Gateway level
 - Security for authentication and authorization with Cognito, STS